 Being mindful of this aspect of their personality can save you a lot of hurt and disappointment when dating an introvert.
 If they don’t plan a fancy dinner date on your first anniversary, it’s not because they don’t care but because they’d much rather spend time with you in an intimate, cozy setting where you can truly focus on each other.

 5. Their way of showing love is different

 Introverts’ expressions of love too are more silent and subtle.
-Don’t expect them to participate in hot steamy sex in a public restroom, sing for you at a Karaoke bar or send you a bouquet at work.
-In fact, they may shudder at such advances made by you too.
-They hate Public Display of Affection (PDA).
+Don’t expect them to participate in hot, steamy sex in a public restroom every time or sing for you at a Karaoke bar.
+In fact, they may feel awkward at such advances made by you too.
+Some introverts hate Public Display of Affection (PDA).

 It just goes against the dynamic of introverted personality and relationships.
 An introverted personality is akin to an onion.
 There are many layers to it, each seamlessly tucked beneath the other.
 When you enter into a relationship with one, it may take you a while to figure out that these layers exist because they are so guarded about their persona.

 Their expressions of love are hidden in little gestures.
 Planting a kiss on your forehead, checking in to see whether you’ve reached work or home safely, bringing you a box of your favorite cookies – all of these are an introvert’s way of showing affection and letting you know that they care.
 Those roses and rainbows expressions will sneak out only when they are in a super romantic mood or you’re coaxing them to no end.
 Introverts do show their love, but not like everyone else.